Cambridge-ICCS/FTorch/README.md

 In order to run a model on a GPU, a two main changes are required:

-1. When saving your TorchScript model, ensure that is is on the GPU.
+1. When saving your TorchScript model, ensure that it is on the GPU.
 For example, when using [pt2ts.py](utils/pt2ts.py), this can be done by uncommenting the following lines:

 ```
 device = torch.device('cuda')